Cookies on the Healthspan site

 If you're worried about injuring your joints doing high-impact sports such as running and military fitness workouts, opt for low-impact activities such as brisk walking, swimming, cycling, yoga and ballroom dancing.
-Studies suggest these are just as effective in lowering your risk of heart disease as higher-impact forms of working out.
+Studies suggest these are just as effective in lowering your risk of heart disease as higher-impact forms of working out.2

 You can gain additional fitness benefits by varying the intensity and distance you walk and approaching walking as you would a work out.
-Apply the same principles as you would to any training programme, walking fast/slow intervals, or going for long slow walks – vary what you do.
+Apply the same principles as you would to any training programme, walking fast/slow intervals, or going for long slow walks - vary what you do.
 Walk fast enough to raise your heart rate at a moderate pace faster than a stroll.
-The 10,000 steps a day goal is still a standard recommendation for health.
+The 10,000 steps a day goal is still a standard recommendation for health.4

 Swimming is a great way to burn calories, fat, and improve flexibility and core strength, as well as being good for heart health.
-One study found swimmers, along with runners and walkers, fared better than sedentary people when blood pressure, cholesterol levels, maximum energy output, and other measures of cardiovascular health were considered.
+One study found swimmers, along with runners and walkers, fared better than sedentary people when blood pressure, cholesterol levels, maximum energy output, and other measures of cardiovascular health were considered.5

-If you find swimming lengths boring, try aqua aerobics classes or aqua jogging, where you jog in the pool at the deep end wearing a buoyancy belt, a floatation aid that keeps you upright.
+If you find swimming lengths boring, try aqua aerobics classes or aqua jogging, where you jog in the pool at the deep end wearing a buoyancy belt, a flotation aid that keeps you upright.
 This allows you to work the muscles you use when running on land without the impact.

 You can keep the intensity low and enjoy a long easy bike ride, or increase the intensity with high-intensity interval training (HIIT) in spinning classes on a turbo trainer in the gym, or by adding in hills and sprints when you're out and about.
 A 2012 report that reviewed studies looking at the impact of HIIT on those with coronary artery disease (CAD) and heart failure (HF) undergoing cardiac rehabilitation, revealed HIIT appeared safe and better tolerated by these patients than moderate exercise.

 Weight (resistance) training has been found to have specific benefits for heart health.
 One 12-year study of 10,500 men by the Harvard School of Public Health compared the effects of aerobic exercise and weight training on waist measurement and weight.
-It revealed that men who did at least 20 minutes of weight training a day had smaller waists.
-And carrying too much fat around your middle can put you at higher risk of heart disease.
+It revealed that men who did at least 20 minutes of weight training a day had smaller waists.8 And carrying too much fat around your middle can put you at higher risk of heart disease.